Learn English in Scotland

 I ask, is he our best, worst soldier?

-Use this blog to learn English with Scottish history, and to get a taste of what an immersion English holiday in Scotland feels like with us.
+This blog post is for anyone, but international visitors to Scotland* can use it to get a taste of what a English conversation holiday in Scotland feels like with us.

 At Blue Noun Language Hub, we offer culture-led English learning for those who want to know what happening behind the scenes.